FRC-4750-Bishop-Eustace/Bert-XIV/.github/STYLE-GUIDE.md

-# 🧭 BertLib Style Guide
+# 🧭 Bert XIV Style Guide

 This document defines the official formatting and naming rules for this project.
 Every contributor must follow these conventions to ensure consistent, readable, and maintainable code.